Concept and Design

 I need concept plans

 Have some great ideas but need to put them on paper?
-Why not get us to draft your concept plans for $500 plus GST?
 We can start to make your dream come alive by producing concept plans to help you visualise the finished building.
 We can add the full scope to ensure your expectations are met.
 During this phase we measure your site and produce drawings of your existing home or dwelling.
 Accurate existing plans and elevations are required for any renovation consent and the more accurate they are, the better they help address any structural issues in the design of your renovation.
 With concept designs, you get the chance to make changes to ensure your renovation works the way you want it.
 You have the opportunity to play with the position of the various elements before the actual working drawings are done.
 When you are happy and have agreed on the concept we can provide you with a cost estimate to complete full working drawings to gain building consent documentation needed by the council for your finished design solution.

 I have existing council plans and want to go for consent